Pengkhianatan G30S/PKI: Release

-Before its commercial release, Pengkhianatan G30S/PKI was pre-screened in January 1984 for high-ranking military officers who had been involved in stopping the coup, including Suharto and Sarwo Edhie Wibowo.
-The film was released in December 1984, the first commercially released domestic feature film to deal with the events of 1965.
+Before its commercial release, Pengkhianatan G30S/PKI was pre-screened in August 1984 for high-ranking military officers who had been involved in stopping the coup, including Suharto and Sarwo Edhie Wibowo.
+The film was released on 30 September 1984, the first commercially released domestic feature film to deal with the events of 1965.
 It was seen by 699,282 people in Jakarta by the end of 1984, a national record which remained unbroken for over a decade.
 However, not all audiences attended of their own volition.
 The Indonesian sociologist Ariel Heryanto records students as being "required to pay" to see the film during school hours, a fact not reflected in contemporary records.
 A novelisation by popular writer Arswendo Atmowiloto likewise helped promote the film.

 Dwipayana's influence ensured that contemporary reviews, especially synopses, repeated the government's position on the G30S coup.
 This is not to say all reviews were positive.
 Marselli of Kompas, for instance, found that Pengkhianatan G30S/PKI was highly detailed, with extensive work and quality acting going to represent events accurately.
 He felt, however, that the film felt too long and, as viewers knew instantly who the good and bad characters were, it became "nothing but a black-and-white portrait without any complex issues", which ignored the underlying problems which had sparked the G30S movement.

 Suharto, after viewing an early screening, stated that the story was unfinished and suggested that a sequel was necessary.
 Two sequels by PPFN, Operasi Trisula (Operation Trisula; 1987) and Djakarta 1966 (Jakarta 1966; 1988), followed.
 Operasi Trisula, directed by BZ Kadaryono, dealt with the extermination of G30S and PKI members in Blitar, East Java.
 Djakarta 1966, meanwhile, was directed by Noer and showed the lead-up to the signing of Supersemar on 11 March 1966, in which Sukarno gave Suharto authority to take whatever measures he "deemed necessary"; Kayam and Katamsi reprised their roles for the latter film, which won seven awards at the 1989 Bandung Film Festival.